mf-coursera/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

-  The median total number of steps taken per day is 10765

 ## What is the average daily activity pattern?

 1. Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

 ```r
 meanStepsByInterval <- aggregate ( steps ~ interval, activityDF, mean)